 - High quality content gives your brand a reputation for solidity and staying power.

-With reasons like this, you can't afford to neglect the production and publication of high quality content for your client's business, but how do you know if the content is of high enough quality?
+With reasons like this, you can't afford to neglect the production and publication of high quality content for your business, but how do you know if the content is of high enough quality?
 The following five key indicators can help you to set a standard for the content you create.

 Original content doesn't just mean that it passes a Copyscape scan or that it's not plagiarized.
-Original content says something that only your client's business can say because of their unique insights, experiences, and point of view.
-This doesn't mean that your original, quality content has to be written by someone who currently works at the business, but it does mean that whoever writes your content should be given enough information to produce content that reflects your client's unique situation.
+Original content says something that only your business can say because of their unique insights, experiences, and point of view.
+This doesn't mean that your original, quality content has to be written by someone who currently works at the business, but it does mean that whoever writes your content should be given enough information to produce content that reflects your unique situation.
 Ask yourself the following questions:

 - What can we offer that no one else can?